SoonerRobotics/autonav_software_2024/scripts/create_cmakelists/README.md

-Run this script using python3 inside of a ros package that uses python and c++ nodes to generate CMakeLists.txt and package.xml that are formatted for this purpose.
+Run this script using python3 inside of a ros package that uses python and C++ nodes to generate CMakeLists.txt and package.xml that are formatted for this purpose.

 navigate to `~/your/ros/package/`